 When conducting a scientific experiment, ideally only one variable needs to be changed between the control and the test scenarios.
 This allows for understanding of how the changed variable effects the outcome of the system.
 What if you are conducting an experiment where it is not possible to change only one aspect of the system?
 Can you still reach conclusions when factors are changing outside of your control?

 In this project, students will receive an introduction to probability and statistics methods that allow for sound experimentation when facing uncertainty in a system.
-We will illustrate these methods through two experiments: First, the creation and testing of computer simulations in SIMIO simulation software; second, real-world experimentation in the aerodynamic optimization of bicycles around a test track.
-Students will have the opportunity to participate in replications of this real-world experiment.
+We will illustrate these methods through two experiments: First, with a small-scale experiment in the classroom; second, real-world experimentation in the aerodynamic optimization of bicycles around a test track.
+If comfortable, students will have the opportunity to participate in replications of this real-world experiment (i.e., riding a bike around a test loop).

 Mentor: Michael Geuy, PhD Student - Mechanical Engineering/Additive Manufacturing and Design